 Starting a business to fix and flip home for a profit can be an excellent way to grow wealth in real estate.
+Fix and Flip loans are an essential tool to finance the business.
 One of the biggest challenges for people starting in this business is to qualify for a fix and flip loan to get you started.
 It is easiest to get funding for fixing and flipping homes if you have a track record and a decent credit score.
 But if you are new to the business and lack a track record, you still may be able to get approved for fix and flip loans.
 Below are some of the best options for getting funding to fix and flip homes.

 #1 Hard Money Financing